Tragically, something happened and the room went up in flames, taking the young boy’s life.

 - Chinese medicine details how different emotions and middot with different organs.
 (For a frum take on this which middot and emotions go with which organ and how to heal it all with God’s Help, please see How to Talk to God and Fix Your Health.)

-I wondered whether she really had needed all the medical intervention (a large part of which was performed incorrectly, painfully, and uselessly at first).
+Anyway, I wondered whether she really had needed all the medical intervention, especially since the medical intervention was performed incorrectly, painfully, and uselessly at first.

 What if she’d gone a step further than faithful acceptance (which certainly was a form of self-transformation) and actually went to work on fixing another trait that needs polishing?